w4bo/2023-utours-nosql/README.md

 ## AWS Learners lab

-To request the access: https://forms.gle/F7R8GZHgoiids8546
+- To request the access as a student: https://forms.gle/F7R8GZHgoiids8546
+- Then, log in to: https://awsacademy.instructure.com